Lost Spring by Anees Jung, Class 12 English CBSE (Summary/explanation literary devices, word meaning and extract based question-answer)

 Q. What is the story about?

 Ans.
-The grinding poverty and traditions which condemn many children to a life of exploitation.
+The grinding poverty and traditions that condemn many children to a life of exploitation.

 Ans.
 The narrator and Saheb.
 This refers to ragpicking.